DailyBeliever/Cpp_Guessing_Game/README.md

 # Cpp_Guessing_Game

 ## Made By Daily
-### Feel Free to use as long as credit is give to me
+### Feel Free to use as long as credit is given to me